gdx-msx/MSX-Roms-List/README.md

 # MSX-Roms-List

-This is a list of almost all MSX Roms in YAML format.
+This is a list in YAML format of almost all MSX Roms.

-Need Help to fill it.
+Need help filling it out.